amplitude/Amplitude-Android/README.md

 # Advanced #

 If you want to use the source files directly, you can [download them here](https://dl.dropbox.com/s/mmxibcdv3u7it29/Amplitude-Android.zip?dl=1).
-To include them in your project, extract the files, and then copy the four *.java files into your Android project.
+To include them in your project, extract the files, and then copy the five *.java files into your Android project.

 If your app has multiple entry points/exit points, you should make a `Amplitude.initialize()` at every `onCreate()` entry point.